 Where to find your IBAN and SWIFT/BIC?

-– Sign in Genome;
+– Sign-in into Genome;

 – When on your dashboard, roll open the “Account details” tab, which is situated right underneath your balance.

 And there you have it – all the necessary information is stored in one place, just like all Genome’s accounts and services can be managed from a single online dashboard.

 With Genome, you can have multiple IBANs, open personal, business, and merchant accounts, exchange currencies, and transfer money abroad.
 The onboarding is easy and takes place completely online.
 Feel free to contact our support team at email@example.com or talk to us directly through a chat on Genome’s website, if you have any questions.

 How do I find out what my IBAN number is?